 In today’s digital age, many students face the challenge of mastering unfamiliar digital skills, especially when it comes to submitting assessments online.
 Providing students with opportunities to practice these tasks not only helps them build confidence but also reduces the stress associated with last-minute technical issues.
 Hands-on demonstrations and early exposure to digital platforms are essential to ensuring that students can navigate these tools with ease, ultimately enhancing their academic performance.

-During a recent committee meeting, Muhammed Hafiz, the Student’s Union VP Education, shared how his tutor, Alfred Akakpo, a Senior Lecturer in Business Analytics, had excelled in supporting students through the digital assessment process.
+During a recent committee meeting, Hafiz, the Student’s Union VP Education, shared how his tutor, Alfred Akakpo, a Senior Lecturer in Business Analytics, had excelled in supporting students through the digital assessment process.
 His feedback illustrates how effective tutor engagement and practical demonstrations can positively impact students’ experiences with online submissions.
-As a representative of the student body, Muhammed provided valuable insight into how this approach significantly boosted his peers’ confidence in using digital tools for their assessments.
+As a representative of the student body, Hafiz provided valuable insight into how this approach significantly boosted his peers’ confidence in using digital tools for their assessments.

-Muhammed explained, “Alfred taught us how to use Kaltura Capture to record and upload videos.
+Hafiz explained, “Alfred taught us how to use Kaltura Capture to record and upload videos.
 If I’m not mistaken, he also provided a demo link that allowed us to practice uploading.
 This was incredibly helpful for us to understand how the app works beforehand.”

 • Tutors should demonstrate how to submit an assessment.